Ethics in Clinical Supervision

 It is very difficult to effectively practice psychotherapy if you have not been a client in therapy.
 Personal therapy compliments supervision.
 It also helps you recognize projections and transference/countertransference.
 Further, your supervisor will likely confront you when they believe that personal issues are impacting your work and you need to be able to respond to your supervisor.

 Now you can develop a personal system to ensure good license hygiene.

 1) On even numbered years, you are required to complete 35 hours of continuing education.
 Take plenty of ethics courses especially boundaries.
 10 hours is good.
 Choose topics that will help correct weak areas of your practice.
 Approved ethics courses can be used to fulfill all of your board CEU requirements.
 You can the round out our requirements with elective workshops.

 2) As you encounter ethical dilemmas, you have at least two resources for help: your trusted supervisor and trusted peers.
 Through CE training you will have skills to interact in an educated manner with your trusted peers.

 3) Incorporating and sharing your personal psychotherapy can be very helpful for your development. **More often than not, struggles with a client are related to personal issues and not sheer lack of clinical skills.**

-I have tried to thoroughly cover LPC licensure training and supervision.
+I have tried to thoroughly cover ethics of LPC licensure training and supervision.
 If you have questions about this article, feel free to contact me by phone.
 If it is simple question, I am happy to offer a free phone consultation.
 Best wishes wherever you are in your career as a therapist!

 eric- (Go Back to Top)